About the Program

 Linguistics is the scientific study of language and investigates the sounds (phonetics/phonology), structures (morphology/syntax) and meaning (semantics/pragmatics) in human language.
 In addition, the field of linguistics explores how humans learn and process one or more languages (psycholinguistics/neurolinguistics/first and second language acquisition) and how they use language in its social context (sociolinguistics).
 Other subfields within linguistics include language change (historical linguistics) and computer-based approaches to linguistic phenomena (computational linguistics).

-Professional linguists work in several fields such as teaching (Linguistics, speech, English, world languages), translation/interpretation, voice or speech recognition software development, literacy programming, curriculum development, data analysis, and U.S. intelligence or foreign service, just to name a few.
+Linguists work in several fields such as teaching (linguistics, speech, English, world languages), translation and interpretation, voice or speech recognition software development, literacy programming, curriculum development, data analysis, language documentation and revitalization, U.S. intelligence or foreign service, tech companies like Google, Amazon and Duolingo, just to name a few.